List of Marvel Comics characters: R: Third host

 After being possessed by Knull, the Riot symbiote and his "siblings" take over a family, with him and Agony taking the unnamed patriarch and his wife Tess respectively while the Phage and Lasher symbiotes bond to the children Billy and Sadie before the group head to New York to help in Carnage's quest.
 They hunt Dylan Brock and Normie Osborn, but are defeated and separated from their hosts by the Maker.
 Under Knull's possession, the Riot symbiote merges with his "siblings" into one, but is defeated by Andi Benton.

 Fourth host

 The Riot symbiote's unidentified fourth host takes part in a conspiracy led by the Carnage symbiote.
 Riot assists the other three symbiote enforcers and Carnage until they are defeated by Thompson, Silence, and Toxin and contained in Alchemax's custody.

 Puma

-During the "Venom War" storyline, Puma of the Wild Pack is possessed by Riot while battling Zombiotes.
+During the "Venom War" storyline, Puma of the Wild Pack bonds with Riot while battling the Zombiotes.